 Staff had the skills, knowledge and experience to carry out their roles.
-For example, nursing staff (whose role included immunisation and taking samples for the cervical screening programme) had received specific training and records showed how they stayed up to date.
+For example, nursing staff (whose role included immunisation and taking samples for the cervical screening programme) had received specific training and their records clearly demonstrated how they stayed up to date.